-RJ-48 Pin Signal ]
+RJ-48 Pin Signal

 1 RX, Ring

 2 RX, Tip

 3 Ground

 4 TX, Ring

-5 TX, Tip
+$\uparrow$ $\uparrow$ 5 TX, Tip

-8 1 6 Ground
+8 1 Ground

 7 No connect

 8 No connect

 Be sure to confirm the cable type.
 I the cross cable.
 For E1 cable, there are th ne straight cable and

 Drop and insert Select the source for the transmitte r.

 On: transmits the received data wh ich the data generated in the Network Master

 has added.

 Off: transmits the data generated in the Network Master.

 Timing Source Select the clock source.

 Internal: Internal clock of the module

 External: The clock provided fr om the Ext Clock connecto r

 Received: The clock generated from the received signal

-When External or Received is set, t is detected or not. he right hand lamp indic ates whether clock
+When External or Received is set, the right hand lamp indicates whether clock is detected or not.

-5.3.1.2 E1 Signal Se etup
+5.3.1.2 E1 Signal Se tup

 Touching the transmitter's E1 butto screen. on in the navigation area will display the

 Follows To make the Port 2 transmitter follo ow the Port 1 transmitter (i.e. copy its